cnr-ibba/BIOINFO-guidelines/docs/nextflow/getting-started.rst

-Nextflow can be customized in different ways: there are configuration files, which can be used to customize a single pipeline execution, and environment variables, which can be used to customize the Nextflow runtime and the underlying Java virtual machine.
+Nextflow can be customized in different ways: there are configuration files, which can be used to customize a single pipeline execution, and environment variables, which can be used to customize the nextflow runtime and the underlying Java virtual machine.
 There's also a ``$HOME/.nextflow/config`` file which can be used to customize the default configuration of nextflow, for example by limiting resources usage::